K0d343V3r/auto-dashboard/README.md

 # Auto Dashboard

-An application to create, edit, and display information dashboards.
+An application to create, edit, and manage information dashboards.

 ##### Features: